Our security strategy involves the following components

 Our network security and monitoring techniques are designed to provide multiple layers of protection and defense.
 We use firewalls to prevent our network from unauthorized access and undesirable traffic.
 Our systems are segmented into separate networks to protect sensitive data.
 Systems supporting testing and development activities are hosted in a separate network from systems supporting ManageEngine's production infrastructure.

 We monitor firewall access with a strict, regular schedule.
 A network engineer reviews all changes made to the firewall everyday.
-Additionally, these changes are reviewed every three months to update and revise the rules.
+Additionally, these changes are reviewed once in every six months to update and revise the rules.
 Our dedicated Network Operations Center team monitors the infrastructure and applications for any discrepancies or suspicious activities.
 All crucial parameters are continuously monitored using our proprietary tool and notifications are triggered in any instance of abnormal or suspicious activities in our production environment.

 All the components of our platform are redundant.
 We use a distributed grid architecture to shield our system and services from the effects of possible server failures.
 If there's a server failure, users can carry on as usual because their data and ManageEngine cloud services will still be available to them.